omkarbhoite25/KTH-Neuro-Computing-Systems/README.md

 # #########################################################################################################################################################################################

-###### Note: You can also eliminate retyping the "$ source devel/setup.bash" command, by adding it in the .bashrc file.
+###### Note 1: You can also eliminate retyping the "$ source devel/setup.bash" command, by adding it in the .bashrc file.
 To do so you need to follow the commands
 ###### Open the .bashrc file.
 Since, I'm using vscode I will follow the following command

 ```